junxit/us-congress-bills-113/metadata.md

 - 2013-01-15 — Introduced in House
 - 2013-01-15 — Referred to the House Committee on the Judiciary.
 - 2013-01-15 — Referred to the Subcommittee on Immigration and Border Security.
+- 2014-04-04 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2014-04-04 — Subcommittee Consideration and Mark-up Session Held.
+- 2014-04-30 — Committee Consideration and Mark-up Session Held.
+- 2014-04-30 — Ordered to be Reported by Voice Vote.
+- 2014-05-13 — Placed on the Private Calendar, Calendar No. 1.
+- 2014-05-13 — Reported by the Committee on Judiciary.
+H. Rept.
+113-445.
+- 2014-05-13 — Reported by the Committee on Judiciary.
+H. Rept.
+113-445.